Complex Change Research Fellow

 Change-makers sought!

 Are you passionate about transformational change to improve the lives of children and families through early help and prevention?
-We’re looking for an experienced, creative researcher with a track record of delivering research-informed programmes of complex change work to join CELCIS as our new Complex Change Research Fellow.
+We’re looking for an experienced, creative researcher with a track record of supporting research-informed programmes of complex change to join us as our new Complex Change Research Fellow.

 About you